jupyterlab/jupyterlab/design/imagewidget.md

 **Goal:** To be able to manipulate images in JupyterLab to go alongside and support data analysis.

-Some things they would with the imagewidget include:
+Some things they would do with the imagewidget include:

 * Pull images from the file browser and make it larger/smaller
 * Images should be centered